arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/stella/tutorials/01.user-manual/content.md

 session1.start();
 ```

-***<strong>Important note:</strong> The session configuration is more detailed for the Portenta UWB Shield because it explicitly defines all the ranging parameters.
-The Arduino Stella uses the simplified `UWBTracker` class, which automatically sets up the device as a Controller/Initiator with appropriate defaults.
+***<strong>Important note:</strong> The session configuration is more detailed for the Portenta UWB Shield because it explicitly defines the ranging parameters.
+The Arduino Stella uses the `UWBSession` class and relies on the library’s default settings initially to operate as the Controller/Initiator.
 However, both devices must use the same session ID (`0x11223344` in this example) to communicate with each other.
 This session ID is a shared identifier for the ranging session between these devices.***

 Let's examine some of the key configuration parameters: